 Healing tools at this phase: Transpersonal psychology, psychosynthesis, Jungian Symbol work, enneagram, personalitiy inventories such as MBTI and integrative coaching.

 There is no need to feel deflated if some of these themes seem unreachable to you right now.
-Emotional healing and spiritual maturity are lifelong paths that each of us can achieve through commitment and continuous practises.
-People’s lives change as they progress in their own stages of self realisation.
+Emotional healing and spiritual maturity are lifelong paths that each of us can achieve through commitment and continuous practices.
+People’s lives change as they progress in their own stages of self-realisation.
 You may wish to reflect on:

 - Where are you at in your own healing journey?

 - Which aspect of your life calls for the most attention right now?